35 small business ideas that fit your skills and budget

 Print-on-demand

 Print-on-demand lets you create and sell merchandise without large upfront costs.
 You can sell your cat poems on mugs, cushions and calendars.
 When you get orders, a third-party printer handles the printing and shipping.
-You do not need to buy equipment, so it is an affordable business idea.
+You don't need to buy equipment, so it's an affordable business idea.

 Printer